jasonbot/weblog/content/weblog/chains.md

   .map(([key, value]) => `${key.replace(/^data-/, "")}: ${value}`);
 ```

-Ruby like to add lots of [compact](https://docs.ruby-lang.org/en/2.5.0/Array.html#method-i-compact) calls etc as well to handle bad data.
+Ruby likes to add lots of [compact](https://docs.ruby-lang.org/en/2.5.0/Array.html#method-i-compact) calls etc. as well to handle bad data.

 Having this syntactic sugar makes it easier to write complex logic, and it also helps conform the logic to one's brain.

 Anyway, Go has iterators now, and I like using iterators.
-The first thing I wanted was my brain poisoning syntactic sugar from Ruby/Typescript; how could I go about doing `X.Filter(g => g > 100)` in Go?
+The first thing I wanted was my brain poisoning syntactic sugar from Ruby/Typescript; how could I go about doing `X.Filter(g => g > 100).Map(h => fmt.Sprintf("Hello, %v!", h))` in Go?

 # The Cookbook is the Requirements Doc